gieldid/pictureServerNodejs/README.md

 ```

 ## Start the server
-Run the server by going to the directory(for us this is: Documents/webserver) and run the followng commands:
+Run the server by going to the directory(/home/pi/Documents/webserver) and run the followng commands:

 ```
 sudo node server.js